 Since August 2014, IGEM monitored implementation of the remaining recommendations and actions from VBRC.

-Under this monitoring function, IGEM published an annual progress report on the emergency management sector's progress with implementing the remaining recommendations.
-IGEM took a similar approach to that taken by the former Bushfires Royal Commission Implementation Monitor from 2011 to 2014.
+IGEM published annual implementation progress reports in a similar approach to that taken by the former Bushfires Royal Commission Implementation Monitor from 2011 to 2014.

 On 13 October 2016, IGEM’s second annual progress report (2016 Progress Report) was tabled in Parliament.
 This concluded IGEM’s responsibility for annual progress reporting.